TRISTAN-ORF/transcript_transformer/README.md

 ```

 ### pretrain
-The library features a tool that can be called directly by the command `transcript_transformer`, featuring three main functions: `pretrain`, `train` and `predict`.

-Conform with transformers trained for natural language processing objectives, a model can first be trained using self-supervised learning.
-Using a masked language modelling approach, the model is tasked to predict the classes of the masked input nucleotides.
+Conform with transformers trained for natural language processing objectives, models can first be trained following a self-supervised learning objective.
+Using a masked language modelling approach, models are tasked to predict the classes of the masked input tokens.
 As such, a model is trained the 'semantics' of transcript sequences.
 The approach is similar to the one described by [Zaheer et al. ](https://arxiv.org/abs/2007.14062).

-<details><summary>pretrain arguments</summary>
+This approach has not been using ribosome profiling data.

 ```
 transcript_transformer pretrain -h